-In the normal course of business, the Company enters into user agreements with its dealers which provide the dealers with indemnification from third parties in the event that the electronic marketplaces of the Company infringe upon the intellectual property or other proprietary right of a third party.
-The Company's exposure under these user agreements is unknown as this would involve estimating future claims against the Company which have not yet occurred.
+In the normal course of business, the Company enters into agreements with its customers which provide the customers with indemnification rights, including in the event that the electronic marketplaces of the Company infringe upon the intellectual property or other proprietary right of a third party.
+The Company's exposure under these agreements is unknown as this would involve estimating future claims against the Company which have not yet occurred.
 However, based on its experience, the Company expects the risk of a material loss to be remote.

 The Company has been named as a defendant, along with other financial institutions, in two consolidated antitrust class actions relating to trading practices in United States Treasury securities auctions.
 The cases were dismissed in March 2021, with the Court granting the Plaintiffs leave to further amend the complaint by no later than May 14, 2021.
 The plaintiffs filed an amended complaint on or about May 14, 2021, and the Company moved to dismiss the amended complaint on June 14, 2021.
-By order dated March 31, 2022, the Court granted the Company's motion to dismiss in full and dismissed all of the claims in the amended complaint.
+By order dated March 31, 2022, the Court granted the Company's motion and dismissed all of the claims against it in the amended complaint.
 The Court also denied the plaintiffs' request for leave to file a further amended complaint.
-On April 28, 2022, the Plaintiffs filed a Notice of Appeal of the decision; that appeal is currently pending in the United States Court of Appeals for the Second Circuit.
+On April 28, 2022, the Plaintiffs filed a Notice of Appeal of the decision and filed their opening brief on the appeal in the United States Court of Appeals for the Second Circuit on August 18, 2022.
+The Company filed its brief in response on November 17, 2022.
+Plaintiffs filed their brief in reply in further support of their appeal on December 14, 2022.
+The parties have requested oral argument on the appeal, which request is currently pending, and no date for oral argument has yet been set.
 The Company intends to vigorously defend the District Court's decision on appeal and assert its meritorious defenses to the allegations.